slowernews/wisdom-tldr/chapters/chapter_appendix.md

 > *"The past is entirely contained in your head.
 It is nowhere else.
 The present is all that exists and that is where you exist. (...)
 Changing your interpretation of your past is often just as good as changing your past."
 -- Naval Ravikant*

-> *"I just don't believe in anything from my past.
-Anything.
-No memories.
-No regrets.
-No people.
-No trips.
-Nothing.
-A lot of our unhappiness comes from comparing things from the past to the present."
--- Naval Ravikant*

 > *"Dont bother fighting the old; just build the new."
 -- Kevin Kelly*